 - They provide advanced tax optimization strategies.

 Signing up for Personal Capital is free.
-Although, for accounts up to $1 million seeking financial advice and wealth management, you pay a flat, all-inclusive annual management fee of 0.89%.
+However, for accounts up to $1 million seeking financial advice and wealth management, you pay a flat, all-inclusive annual management fee of 0.89%.

 A free and easy-to-use personal finance software that syncs up all your accounts into one location.
 Personal Capital creates summaries of your spending, net worth, and most importantly, your investment portfolio.

-Moneydance would be considered Quicken’s primary, if not somewhat lesser-known competitor, in the personal bookkeeping software game.
-On the market for over 20 years, it matches all Quicken’s features with a few extras of its own.
+In the personal bookkeeping software game, Moneydance would be considered Quicken's primary, if not somewhat lesser-known competitor.
+On the market for over 20 years, it matches all Quicken's features with a few extras of its own.